gappeah/SpaceX-Dashboard/README.md

 * launch_card.html: Template for individual launch cards.
 * static/css/: Directory containing CSS stylesheets.
 * styles.css: Custom CSS styles for the application.

+## Updates
+* Website is current;y offline and will be redeployed online soon.